Protesters pour into cities for another huge mobilization

-WASHINGTON (AP) — Thousands of protesters streamed into the nation’s capital and other major cities Saturday in another huge mobilization against police brutality while George Floyd was remembered in his North Carolina hometown by mourners who waited hours for a glimpse of his golden coffin.
+WASHINGTON (AP) — Tens of thousands of protesters streamed into the nation’s capital and other major cities Saturday in another huge mobilization against police brutality, while George Floyd was remembered in his North Carolina hometown by mourners who waited hours for a glimpse of his golden coffin.

-Military vehicles and officers in fatigues closed off much of downtown Washington to traffic ahead of the planned march, which authorities estimated would attract up to 200,000 people.
+Military vehicles and officers in fatigues closed off much of downtown Washington to traffic before massive marches.
 Large protests also took place across the U.S. and overseas, including in London, Paris, Berlin and Sydney, collectively producing perhaps the largest one-day mobilization since Floyd’s death 12 days ago at the hands of police in Minneapolis.

+The dozens of demonstrations capped a week of nearly constant protests that swelled beyond anything else the nation has seen in at least a generation.
+After frequent episodes of violence in the early stages following Floyd’s death, the crowds in the U.S. shifted to a calmer tenor in recent days.

 In Philadelphia and Chicago, marchers chanted, carried signs and occasionally knelt silently.
-Both protests unfolded peacefully in their early stages.
+Both protests unfolded peacefully.

 On a hot, humid day in Washington, throngs of protesters gathered at the Capitol, on the National Mall and in residential neighborhoods.
-Many groups headed toward the White House, where President Donald Trump was.
+Many groups headed toward the White House, which has been fortified with new fencing and extra security measures.

 The crowd erupted in applause as Mayor Muriel Bowser walked along the portion of 16th Street that she renamed Black Lives Matter Plaza.